alexfdev0/luna/Documentation.md

 25. STR: stores a value to a memory address from a register. (bytewise)<br>
 26. LODF: loads 2 bytes (16-bit mode) or 4 bytes (32-bit mode) from memory to a register.<br>
 27. SET: if the operand is 00, it sets the CPU to 16 bit mode.
 If the operand is 01, it sets the CPU to 32 bit mode.<br>
+28. SHL: Shifts the value in a register to the left by a certain value.<br>
+29. SHR: Shifts the value in a register to the right by a certain value.<br>
 (bytewise: scheme where storing a register value to memory stores the low byte in `address` and the high byte in `address + 1`; in 32 bit mode, it's from `address` to `address + 3`)<br><br>

 ## Interrupts